MANAGEMENT DISCUSSION AND ANALYSIS

-As per the provisions of Section 152 of the Companies Act 2013 readwith the Articles of Association of the Company Mr. M. M. Venkatachalam Director retiresby rotation at this Annual General Meeting and being eligible offers himself forreappointment and the requisite details in this connection is contained in the noticeconvening the meeting and in the Corporate Governance Report.
+As per the provisions of Section 152 of the Act read with the Articlesof Association of the Company Mr. Ramesh K.B.
+Menon (DIN: 05275821) Director retires byrotation at the forthcoming Annual General Meeting and being eligible offers himself forreappointment.
+The requisite details in this connection are provided in the Noticeconvening the meeting and in the Corporate Governance Report.

 Number of Meetings of the Board

-Policy on DirectorsRs Appointment and Remuneration and Other Details
+Policy on Directors' Appointment and Remuneration and Other Details

-Pursuant to Section 134(3) of the Companies Act 2013 your Directorsto the best of their knowledge belief and according to information and explanations obtainedfrom the management confirm that:
+Pursuant to Section 134(3) and 134(5) of the Act your Directors tothe best of their knowledge belief and according to information and explanations obtainedfrom the management confirm that:

-In the preparation of the annual accounts for the financial yearended March 31 2020 the applicable accounting standards have been followed and there areno material departures from the same;
+In the preparation of the annual accounts for the financial yearended March 31 2022 the applicable accounting standards have been followed and there areno material departures therefrom;

 they have laid down proper internal financial controls to befollowed by the Company and such controls are adequate and operating effectively and

 they have devised proper systems to ensure compliance with theprovisions of all applicable laws and that such systems are adequate and operatingeffectively.